-This is one of my family’s favourite weeknight dinners.
-I’ve been making it for some time now and it has quickly become one of the most requested dinners, everyone loves this.
-It’s cosy, tasty and filling and perfect to come to after a long day at work or school.
+I've been making this dish for some time now and it quickly became one of the most requested dinners in my house, everyone loves this.
+It's cosy, tasty and filling.

-Stuffed shells are perfect for making ahead, and cooking later.
-They’re freezer friendly and are great for a weekend meal prep.
-It’s such a great meal for busy times, just prep ahead then pop it in the oven when you need it!
+These stuffed shells are perfect for making ahead and cooking later.
+They're freezer friendly and are great for a weekend meal prep.
+It's such a great meal for busy times, just prep ahead then pop it in the oven when you need it.

 3. Add the ricotta, peccorini, spinach, galric and a small pinch of nutmeg to a large mixing bowl and mix well.

-- Fill the pasta shells with the spinach and ricotta filling.
+4. Fill the pasta shells with the spinach and ricotta filling.
 Be careful not to overfill them.
 Then place them on top of the sauce.
 Top the shells with the grated mozzarella, some grated peccorino then bake until the cheese is golden and the sauce is bubbling.
 Leave to cool slightly before serving.

 - Slightly undercook the pasta, the shells are easier to fill when undercooked, this also stops the pasta from going rubbery when they are baked.